 Based on the experience of a decade of such crises, all of which faded away with no military action, I can only be skeptical.
 I am aware that “This is the Middle East…” i.e. that nations are capable of acting against their own interests in the hysteria of the moment.

 My only concern is that Prime Minister Netanyahu, having made the case so often and so publicly for Israel’s right and even duty to attack, will have painted himself into a corner where there is no escape without actually risking national catastrophe.

 Yes, that is a possibility.
-But I have sufficient confidence in the operation of Israeli democracy and the instinct for self preservation of its leaders to regard that possibility as vanishingly small.1 year ago • 25 notes
+But I have sufficient confidence in the operation of Israeli democracy and the instinct for self preservation of its leaders to regard that possibility as vanishingly small.2 years ago • 25 notes